RTBHOUSE/big-bang-py/README.md

 - You may find pre-configured [.style.yapf](https://bitbucket.org/rtbhouse/big-bang-py/src/master/.style.yapf) in the root of this repo.

-    - Invoke task `update_yapf` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) updates your project's `.style.yapf` by copying the version from the local clone of repo Big-Bang-py (https://bitbucket.org/rtbhouse/big-bang-py)
+    - Invoke task `update_yapf` in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) updates your project's `.style.yapf` by copying the version from the local clone of repo Big-Bang-py (https://bitbucket.org/rtbhouse/big-bang-py).

 - It is recommended to include YAPF in your linting Invoke task and also run it during pre-commit Git Hook.
-Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit).
+Example of both can be found in this repo, respectively in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py) and [pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pre-commit) files.

 - Surival tips: